flo405/linux-gpo/README.md

 Visit the [GitOps example repo](https://github.com/lgpo-org/lgpo-gitops-example) to learn more about policies and device mangement.

-## GitOps configuration management for Linux workstations
+## Why GitOps
+- 🏛️  Many organizations already trust in GitOps to secure their Kubernetes clusters.
+Use this **well established process** to manage Linux workstations.
+- 👀  It's easy to enforce the **four-eyes principle** and status checks (CI, linters, YAML/schema validators, policy render tests) before merge.
 - 🔐 **Change control:** every edit is a PR with history, reviews, and a merge commit you can audit.
-- 👀 **Four-eyes principle & quality gates:** require approvals via CODEOWNERS, enforce status checks (CI, linters, YAML/schema validators, policy render tests) before merge.
 - 🔁 **Reproducibility:** endpoints apply a specific commit; you can correlate any host’s state with the exact Git SHA.
-- ⚡️🛡️ **Safety & speed:** shallow fetches keep bandwidth tiny; rendering is side-effect-free until the final atomic write.
 - ⏪ **Easy rollback:** `git revert` (or restore a previous commit) → agents reset to that state on the next interval.
 - 🧱 **Smaller attack surface:** agents pull over HTTPS directly from Git; fewer privileged services and credentials to defend.
 ---